saint

 saint (third-person singular simple present saints, present participle sainting, simple past and past participle sainted)

-1. (transitive) To canonize, to formally recognize someone as a saint.
+1. (transitive) Synonym of canonize: to honor, formally name, or revere as a saint.

 Translations